don/BluetoothSerial/README.md

 ### Parameters

-- __success__: Success callback function that is invoked when the connection is successful. [optional]
+- __success__: Success callback function that is invoked after the connection is disconnected. [optional]
 - __failure__: Error callback function, invoked when error occurs. [optional]

 ## write